Request a Call

 • Hidden

-Briefly answering the question “What is EHR?”, we can say that it is software for a structural way of storing and sharing patient data.
-EHRs are digital versions of paper patient cards, real-time and patient-oriented records that make information instantly secure and accessible for users who have authorized them.
+Before considering all the advantages and disadvantages of electronic health records, let’s briefly answer the question: “What is EHR?”
+In a nutshell, we can say that it’s software for a structural way of storing and sharing patient medical data.
+EHRs are digital versions of paper patient cards—real-time and patient-oriented records that make information instantly secure and accessible for users who have authorized them.

-This facilitates collaborative working practices where different health professionals can work together in real-time to provide patients with the best care.
-Also, it enables quick access to services, which will improve waiting lists and diagnosis accuracy using the most advanced EHR measures.
+This facilitates collaborative working medical practices where different health professionals can work together in real time to provide patients with the best care.
+Also, it enables quick access to health care services, improving wait lists and diagnosis accuracy using the most advanced EHR measures.

-The goal of any EHR system is to create a comprehensive, accurate healthcare history for a patient.
+The goal of any electronic health record system is to create a comprehensive, accurate healthcare history for a patient.
 This is the beginning of a new era of medical record interaction.
 Digital medical records have become more portable, and patients now rely on the accuracy of their integrated electronic medical records more than ever.

-Sharing digital data is quickly becoming the de facto standard because it’s quicker, costly, and less cumbersome than printing and faxing.
+Sharing digital data is quickly becoming the de facto standard because it’s quicker, more cost-effective, and less cumbersome than printing and faxing.

 EMR vs. EHR